 7. “I daydream about the future with Toby.”

 I often daydream about Toby growing up: listening to music, taking him on boats, teaching him how to cook a great omelet, telling stories about “the old days.”
-I always picture us on hikes for some reason—even though I don’t really go on many hikes.
+I always picture us on hikes for some reason — even though I don’t really go on many hikes.
 My father and I used to sit around for hours some nights and plan my future, and I love the idea of being on the other side of that conversation.
-I also look forward to imparting lessons that my dad didn’t give me—like how to ask out women.
+I also look forward to imparting lessons that my dad didn’t give me — like how to ask people out.

 8. “I’m ready for another.”